 Upgrading the Raspberry Pi's SD Card.
 I’ve been running my Raspberry Pi on a really old 2GB SanDisk Ultra SD card.

 It worked fine, but it wasn’t fast, and there certainly wasn’t that much free space to do anything on.
 After installing a bunch of packages, compiling Node.js, and cloning a couple of Git repositories, I ran out of space.
 I had a Transcend 4GB SD card lying around, and wanted to transfer the entire contents of the older SD card to the larger one.
 Cloning the Old Card.
 How do I transfer my setup between SD cards?
 Current community your communities Sign up or log in to customize your list. more stack exchange communities Stack Exchange.

 Debian - How do I backup my Raspberry Pi?
 If you want to preserve all of the data, you will probably have to create a disk image.

 Furthermore, Windows cannot recognize typical Linux filesystems, so you probably won't even be able to see your files, when you plug in your SD card.
-RPi Backup Server.
+Creating a disk image will preserve not only files but also the filesystem structure and when you decide to flash your new SD card, you will be able to just plug it in and it will work.
+On Linux, you can use the standard dd tool: RPi Backup Server.
 As a geek, I always imagine worst-case scenarios.

 Raspberry Pi Bittorrent Sync - Bitsync.
 Gegevens Categorie: Tutorials Bitsync.